 Starting out in private practice can be a balancing act for your finances – growth depends on an investment of time and or money – and right now, you may not have much of either.

-Your brand starts with your visual identity and marketing.
-A unique and memorable brand identity will stick in the minds of referring doctors and patients which should lead to more referrals, increased loyalty and more financial stability.
+It starts with your marketing, a unique and memorable brand identity will stick in the minds of referring doctors and patients.
+This should lead to more referrals, more loyalty and more financial stability.

 Tip: Make sure you consult the marketing guidelines for Australian medical practices.

 The world lives on the internet – and the first thing you can expect referring doctors and patients to do when they see your name is to Google you.
 A few photos of you, your colleagues, the consult rooms, and the fit-out can build a sense of safety and trust in you and your practice.

 Use a free tool like Wix, Squarespace or even WordPress to create and host a simple website.
 Then, apply your unique brand – including your logo, colour scheme and a short biography to tell people about your experience and values as a practitioner.

 Use Facebook, Instagram and LinkedIn to extend the imprint of your brand to other spaces online.
 Follow other practitioners in your community and engage with them to increase recognition of your practice and give people a peek at your humanity “behind the curtain”.
 Moreover, the bigger the imprint your practice makes online, the more your practice will appear organically in search results for specialist practices like yours.

 Tip: We know you’re busy, so use a free social media tool like Later or Buffer to schedule posts for your social media accounts several weeks ahead of time.